ronysalem/Arabic-Dialects-Identification/README.md

 This NLP project purpose is to predict the dialect of Arabic language in tweets

 # Dataset
-The dataset used in this project is a collection of Tweets labeled with their corresponding dialects, The dialects are from 5 countries which are Egypt ('EG'), Lebanon ('LB'), Libya ('LY'), Sudan ('SD'), and Morocco ('MA') and it's discussed in this paper
+The dataset used in this project is a collection of Tweets labeled with their corresponding dialects, The dialects are from 5 countries which are Egypt ('EG'), Lebanon ('LB'), Libya ('LY'), Sudan ('SD'), and Morocco ('MA')

 # Expriments